jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 ### Create a Function

-You can use the preceding function construct to build your own function:
+You can define custom functions via the following syntax:

 ```r
 function_name <- function(arguments) {